Fire department: Ancient Rome

 The earliest known firefighting service was formed in Ancient Rome by Marcus Egnatius Rufus who used his slaves to provide a free fire service.
 These men fought fires using bucket chains and also patrolled the streets with the authority to impose corporal punishment upon those who violated fire-prevention codes.
-The Emperor Augustus established a public fire department in 24 BCE, composed of 600 slaves distributed amongst seven fire stations in Rome.
+The Emperor Augustus established a public fire department in 24 BC, composed of 600 slaves distributed amongst seven fire stations in Rome.

 1600s and 1700s

 Fire departments were again formed by property insurance companies beginning in the 17th century after the Great Fire of London in 1666.
 The first insurance brigades were established the following year.
 Others began to realize that much money could be made from this practice, and ten more insurance companies set up in London before 1832: The Alliance, Atlas, Globe, Imperial, London, Protector, Royal Exchange, Sun Union and Westminster.
 Each company had its own fire mark, a durable plaque that would be affixed to the building exterior.
 Although a popular legend says a company's fire brigade would not extinguish a burning building if it did not have the correct fire mark, there is little evidence to support this; evidence shows insurance companies required their firefighters to fight every fire they encountered.

 Amsterdam also had a sophisticated firefighting system in the late 17th century, under the direction of artist Jan van der Heyden, who had improved the designs of both fire hoses and fire pumps.

 The city of Boston, Massachusetts established America's first publicly funded, paid fire department in 1678.

 Fire insurance made its debut in the American colonies in South Carolina in 1736, but it was Benjamin Franklin who imported the London model of insurance.
 He established the colonies' first fire insurance company in Philadelphia named the Philadelphia Contributionship, as well as its associated Union Volunteer Fire Company, which was an unpaid (volunteer) company.

-A document dated in 1686 informs about the payment system of four so called "fire servants" (German: Feuerknecht) in Vienna, which is the official founding year of the Vienna Fire Department.
+A document dated 1686 informs about the payment system of four so-called "fire servants" (German: Feuerknecht) in Vienna, which is the official founding year of the Vienna Fire Department.

 In 1754, Halifax, Nova Scotia established the Halifax Regional Fire and Emergency, which is today Canada's oldest fire department.